siddartha1192/Siddartha/README.md

-Introducing my automation toolkit spanning vSphere, Azure, vRa, PowerShell, and JavaScript, designed to benefit a broad audience.
+Welcomet to my automation toolkit spanning vSphere, Azure, vRa, PowerShell, and JavaScript, designed to benefit a broad audience.
 From foundational vCenter automations to advanced vRa workflows, this repository offers comprehensive solutions.

 Additionally, delve into my stock market automation projects leveraging FYERS version 2 and 3 APIs, implemented in both PowerShell and Python.
 Explore the repositories and connect with me at vicidas2021@gmail.com or siddartha1192@gmail.com for further insights.